Mentorship

 Reputation building Organizations that show a commitment to their employees' development will gain a reputation as a desirable place to work.
 Increase conversion of new hire offers from 50% to 75%

-To promote your mentoring program focus on getting leadership on board first.
-If leaders promote the program and speak to its benefits and importance there will be a trickle-down effect on the rest of the organization.
+To promote your mentoring program, focus on getting leadership on board first.
+Ensuring your leadership team can clearly communicate the value and benefits of a mentor program to their staff builds trust and trickles down to the rest of the organization.

 Finding mentors and mentees is the most exciting part of the process, but can also be stressful.
 It can become a logistical nightmare to manually pair up mentors and mentees when your program grows beyond 10 mentors and 10 mentees.

 For this reason, many companies use Together’s mentoring software to efficiently create pairings using an algorithm that takes into consideration the answers provided by participants in a registration questionnaire (click the link for a templated registration questionnaire).
-There are many advantages to using mentoring software.
+There are many advantages to using mentoring software—like including DEI criteria in matching.
+When setting match criteria, consider different genders, backgrounds, and locations to create a richer, more inclusive experience.

-To create meaningful pairings between mentors and mentees identify qualities of good mentees and mentors and encourage them in all participants.
+To create meaningful pairings between mentors and mentees in your mentorship programs, identify qualities of good mentees and mentors and encourage them in all participants.

 Some qualities of good mentees and mentors include: